Anatomically-Informed Deep Learning on Contrast-Enhanced Cardiac MRI for Scar Segmentation and Clinical Feature Extraction: Methods

-Rotation and brightness pre-processing steps standardize the data.
-Each scan is rotated an increment of 90 degrees to approximate a reference orientation while avoiding distortions of the ground truth segmentations.
-This step aids the neural network learning process, as it eliminates the need for rotational invariant features by ensuring that the LV will be in a similar location on each image, and the right and left ventricles will have the same orientation relative to each other.
-If tags such as "WindowCenter", "WindowLength", "RescaleSlope", and "RescaleIntercept" are included on the original file format (\eg, DICOM), they are used to convert between raw signal intensities and display values, enhancing contrast and brightness.
+The next step in data pre-processing was standardizing the images by applying rotations and brightness adjustments.
+Each scan is rotated in increments of $90\degree$ --- thus avoiding rotation artifacts --- to approximately standardize orientation across patient scans.
+This step aids the training of the neural network, as it eliminates the need for rotational invariant features by ensuring that the LV is in a similar location on each image, and that the right ventricle and the LV will have the same orientation relative to each other.
+If tags such as "WindowCenter", "WindowLength", "RescaleSlope", and "RescaleIntercept" are included on the original file format (\eg, DICOM), they are used to transform between raw signal intensities and display value intensities, enhancing contrast and brightness.

-As ground truth segmentations for cine images are more readily available, we aim to leverage them in our approach via a style transfer of cine images that generates pseudo-scar.
-Enhanced myocardium is generated by first randomly sampling from the known area of myocardium in a cine image.
-The area becomes a scar mask that is blurred using a Gaussian filter to smooth out edges.
-The bright scar mask is overlaid onto the original cine, which contains dark myocardium just as in LGE--CMR.
-Finally, we match intensity histograms to a random patient's LGE scan and add speckle noise.